w3c/testtwf-website-src/CONTRIBUTING.md

     $ ARCHFLAGS=-Wno-error=unused-command-line-argument-hard-error-in-future gem install github-pages

-Once installed, launch Jekyll from the command line:
+This will also install `rake`, a `make`-like tool that defines a number of targets corresponding to useful operations.
+To start a local server use `rake serve`

-    $ jekyll serve --watch
+    $ rake serve

-and navigate your browser to `http://localhost:4000`.
+Once this has finished building, navigate your browser to `http://localhost:4000` to see the site.

 Modifications to the source code get automatically picked-up and displayed on page refresh.

 ## Documentation format